What Is Medicare TrOOP?

 Medicare TrOOP is the maximum amount you’ll have to pay for your prescription drug plan expenses each year before you reach catastrophic coverage.

-In 2021, the TrOOP amount is $6,550 for the year and will be $7,050 in 2022.
+In 2023, the TrOOP Medicare Part D amount is $7,400 for the year.
 This means that once you’ve paid this amount out-of-pocket, you exit the “Donut Hole” Coverage Gap, and your Medicare Part D plan’s catastrophic level of coverage begins.

 In this phase, your plan covers most of your prescription medication costs for the remaining part of the year, and you only need to cover a small coinsurance percentage or copayment for covered drugs.